MAMH Blog

 LGBTQIA+ stands for lesbian, gay, bisexual, transgender, queer, questioning, intersex, and asexual with the “+” representing other gender expressions and sexual orientations.

 The acronym LGBTQIA+ has evolved to encompass the diversity of sexual orientations and gender identities within the queer community.
-Starting as LGB (lesbian, gay, and bisexual) in the 1990s, the acronym has added letters as terms such as transgender and queer have been reclaimed or become more mainstream.
+Starting as LGB (lesbian, gay, and bisexual) in the 1990s, the acronym has added letters as terms - like transgender and queer - have been reclaimed or become more mainstream.

 LGBTQIA+ stands for lesbian, gay, bisexual, transgender, queer, questioning, intersex, and asexual with the “+” representing other gender expressions and sexual orientations that are expanding and evolving as well.
 Using proper terminology can convey respect and acknowledgement to people whose identity might be marginalized.